brianstauffer/shopping-cart/README.md

 # shopping-cart

 Welcome to the Shopping Cart exercise!
-This program requires a new conda .env as well as a pip install python-dotenv, pip install pandas, pip install sendgrid
+This program requires a new conda .env as well as a pip install python-dotenv, pip install pandas

 Before you start the program, you can adjust the tax rate under the .env files